nomeata/haskell-via-sokoban/01-intro.md

  * `otherwise` happens to be a defined to be `True`.
 It just reads better than writing `True` here.
- * There is a function called `round` and `mod`. `round` is used in the normal, infix way, but we turned `mod` into an operator by putting backticks around it (`` `mod` ``).
+ * There is a function called `round` and `mod`. `round` is used in the normal, prefix way, but we turned `mod` into an operator by putting backticks around it (`` `mod` ``).
 You can do that two any function called with two arguments.
  * We are now working with numbers here, so let us take a quick detour into Haskell's numeric types.